-For this section of the project site, located between West 24th and West 40th Streets, identified resources fell only into the property type categories of a, b, c, and d of Historical Remains.
+For this section of the project site, located between West 40th and West 46th Streets, identified resources fell only into the property type categories of a, b, and c of Historical Remains.
 No prehistoric sites were identified either inboard or outboard of the bulkhead wall.